The Best and Worst of 2023

 Christmas Movies

-Might sound weird but I never really checked out holiday movies until this year, basically staying with the handful of TV films that always showed plus some nostalgia fuel (I did read Narnia this season, but didn't get to the film which is what really holds that status).
+Might sound weird but I never really checked out holiday movies until this year, basically staying with the handful of TV films that always showed plus some nostalgia fuel (I did read Narnia this season, but didn't get to the film which is what really holds that status [I got to it later, not that festive tbh]).
 White Christmas is such a fun romp, if light on the festive spirit, Cool Runnings and Wonka had that to spare while hitting some good notes of their own, and finally It's a Wonderful Life is as delightful as I ever could have expected.
 Throw Gillian's Little Women on the pile too even if that was earlier.
 Turns out it's pretty nice to end the year with stories about community, family and celebration.

 Comments